Flexible working jobs should be the default position for all employees, rather than it being up to individuals to request.

 This and Mother Pukka’s Flex Appeal campaign to bring an end to the 9 to 5 working day, has resulted in traction in the public eye.
 We hope it feeds down quickly as more businesses realise the benefits of flexibility.
 As a flexible recruitment consultancy, we work with many forward-thinking businesses who understand how flexibility can improve employee engagement, retention and hiring opportunities.
 You can find out more here in our Flexible and Proud Report.

 We place experienced professionals in roles that offer flexibility in the form of either part-time work or full-time work but with compressed or condensed hours, staggered hours, working from home or 9-day fortnights.
-The full list of flexible working options is here on our website.
+The full list of flexible working options is here on our website and we also have lots of examples of flexible working jobs.

 Jane O’Gorman, Director at Ten2Two says, “It’s quite amazing it has taken this long for parliament to wake up to the fact that new ways of working and in particular, flexible working jobs must be a necessity rather than the exception.”